-In a country where unemployment is rampant, without vocational training and career counseling, these young people could face homelessness, trafficking, or worse.
-Instead, with your support, they are on a life-transforming path to economic independence.
+In a country where youth unemployment and underemployment are severe, vocational training and career counseling offer a life-transforming path to economic independence.